The State Library is a depository for federal and state government documents.

 A bird’s head, a pineapple and a face with an ornamental headdress, can be found within the library’s stenciling.

-The Traveling Libraries Commission and the Kansas Library Association was established while she was the state librarian.
+The Traveling Libraries Commission and the Kansas Library Association were established while Annie Diggs was the state librarian.

 Annie Diggs helped design the State Library.
 Her desk is presently displayed in the library’s foyer.
-Diggs had this to say bout the newly opened library in September, 1900:
+Diggs had this to say about the newly opened library in September, 1900:

-Jo Budler is the 16th and present state librarian beginning her term in 2010.
-Budler leads the State Library’s team in assisting the needs of Kansas residents and public libraries throughout the state.
+Eric Norris is the 17th and current state librarian, beginning his tenure in 2018.
+Norris leads the State Library’s team in assisting the needs of Kansas residents and public libraries throughout the state.